 Grubs may be found feeding throughout the root-zone.
 The majority will be within 2” inches below the thatch.
 As the soil cools in October, the grubs move to deeper soil layers to overwinter in a more or less inactive state.
 As the soil warms up in spring, the grubs return to the root zone to feed for another 4–6 weeks in April and May before pupating in the soil at 2–8” depth.
 After 1–2 weeks, the new beetle emerges to restart the life cycle.

 A fall lawn renovation and seeding to repair grub damage can cost 3 times the amount of the preventative treatment itself.

 “An ounce of prevention is much better than a pound of cure.”
-Because of this, we apply our season long grub prevention* and control products during the months of June and July to prevent damage to your lawn by young and aggressively feeding grub larvae in the fall months ahead that can result in costly lawn renovations.
+Because of this, we apply our season long grub prevention* and control products from June through early August to prevent damage to your lawn by young and aggressively feeding grub larvae in the fall months ahead that can result in costly lawn renovations.